ThisTestUser/Docs/ClientStuff.md

 The CrashHead exploit is an exploit to crash clients.
 It involves creative mode and block placing permissions.
 This hack was known a long time ago, when it was only featured in private clients.
 However, due to a client leaking the exploit to the public, this may be patched.
 Currently this works on vanilla and Bukkit/Spigot servers, and no plugin can stop this.

+I have already crashed and prevented over a 100 players (just in 2 days span) from joining just because of this new exploit.

 ###What can Wurst's Killaura bypass?

 The truth, and only the truth, about Wurst's Killaura (this also applies for KillauraLegit)